Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The vector perturbations

-To analyze the dynamical behavior of the general Einstein-vector theory, we must eliminate all gauge degrees of freedom.
-For convenience, it is also useful to separate the nondynamical variables from the action.
-In this part, we carry out these three steps: derive an effective action, perform a stability analysis, and finally analyze the properties of GWs in the small-scale limit $|\vec{k}|\to\infty$.
+{To analyze the dynamical behavior of the general Einstein-vector theory, all gauge degrees of freedom must first be eliminated.
+In addition, it is convenient to remove the remaining nondynamical variables within the Hamiltonian formalism \cite{Dirac:1950pj, Dirac:1958sq}, thereby identifying the true propagating degrees of freedom.
+This procedure allows us to construct a reduced description containing only the physical variables and provides a transparent framework for studying stability and GW properties.
+In this subsection, we derive the physical Hamiltonian in the reduced phase space and perform a stability analysis.
+The resulting formulation provides the basis for studying the properties of GWs in the small-scale limit, $|\vec{k}|\to\infty$, in the next subsection.}

 Since the general Einstein-vector theory is covariant, the linearized theory is invariant under infinitesimal local coordinate transformations.
 Let us consider an infinitesimal coordinate transformation that affects the spatial vector sector,